Fall, Spring, Academic Year

 Students who meet/exceed the GPA requirement must still be in good disciplinary standing in order to be eligible.
 No exceptions will be made on the disciplinary standing requirement.

-This is the Cost Sheet for Fall of 2013 - IA Residents and Cost Sheet for Spring of 2014 - Non-IA Residents.
+This is the Cost Sheet for Fall of 2013 - IA Residents and Cost Sheet for Fall of 2014 - Non-IA Residents.
 This document outlines the total estimated costs associated with participating in this program and can be used for financial aid purposes.
 It includes fees charged on students’ U-Bill, as well as out-of-pocket expenses.
 Actual out-of-pocket expenses will vary from individual to individual.
 Quoted estimates are conservatively high, yet realistic.

 The cost sheet includes the Study Abroad Administrative Fee and Mandatory Iowa Regents CISI Travel Insurance.
 Please see the respective websites for further details.
 If the fee is inclusive of UI tuition, it is calculated by Current Tuition.
 Please contact your study abroad advisor with questions regarding this cost sheet – call 319-335-0353 to schedule an appointment.

 Most financial aid (scholarships, grants, and loans) is applicable to study abroad programs.
 Please check the Study Abroad website for information on financial aid and how it may be applied to studying abroad.
 You are also encouraged to speak with someone at the Office of Student Financial Aid to explore financial aid options.

 After applying for a Study Abroad Program, notice of withdrawal must be made in writing to University of Iowa Study Abroad.
 The date on which the letter or e-mail message is received is the date by which your costs will be calculated.
 If for any reason you withdraw after the confirmation deadline and before or during the course of the program, the amount/percentage shown in the following chart represents what you will be required to pay to the University of Iowa.